Wifsimster/domoticz-api/README.md

 # JavaScript Domoticz API for Node.JS

 A Node.JS module, which provides a simplified object oriented wrapper for the Domoticz API.
+No properties which begin with uppercase or a multitude of parameters !

+This API can determine the specific type of your devices (WallPlug, PowerNode, ...).

 ## Installation